Sean-Bradley/Design-Patterns-In-Python/chain_of_responsibility/README.md

 ![Chain of Responsibility UML Diagram in the context of an ATM](atm.png)

 In the ATM example, the chain is created to dispense an amount of £50, then £20s and then £10s in order.
-The successor chain is hardcoded in the chain client.
+The successor chain is hard coded in the chain client.

 ```python
 def __init__(self):